Sycamore Anthracnose

 Cultural Controls

-- Provide proper culture.
+- Provide proper culture to maintain tree health.

 - Healthy trees are more tolerant of leaf loss and recover more quickly.

-- Rake and destroy fallen leaves.
+- Rake and destroy fallen leaves in fall.

 - Plant anthracnose-resistant species and cultivars.